min4builder/e/README.md

 Hints
 -----
 - You can edit binary files because `e` doesn't format anything
-- To reset block selection put ending mark before or at beginning mark (^B^E)
+- To reset block selection put ending mark before or at beginning mark (^G^E)
 - You can convert Dos files (crlf) to Unix (lf) easily: while pressing Ctrl type trqmmmnnnnnnnnn... :)
 - ...and back to Dos: trqjmqmqjmnnn...
-- By analogy be careful to Ctrl while typing something like 'tboed'
+- By analogy be careful to Ctrl while typing something like 'tgbed'
 - There is no auto save feature, so backup your data in time

 Bugs